$0 Northwest Territories Adoption Quick-Start Checklist

 Under Bill C-92's national minimum standards, when a child requires a placement — including an adoptive placement — the following priority order applies:

-As a non-Indigenous adoptive family, you sit at Priority 5.
-This doesn't mean you can't adopt — it means the system must demonstrate that no placement at priorities 1 through 4 is available and in the child's best interests before placing a child with you.
+As a non-Indigenous adoptive family, you fall within Priority 5.
+This doesn't mean you can't adopt — Priority 5 is other placement, including non-Indigenous placement, that is in the child's best interests, after the higher priorities have been assessed.

 For departmental adoption in the NWT, where approximately 85% of children in the care of the Director are Indigenous, this priority order shapes every permanency planning decision.